WhitmanCS370/sp24-lab10/README.md

 Organization:
 * mvc-timer: The MVC example application developed by Prof Davis

-## Team Members for Part 1
-Enter your names here

 ## Team Roles for Part 1
 Who will start out as
 * DRIVER: _Driver's name_